everydaycookingtips.com

 No ratings yet

-A comforting and easy white bean soup packed with vegetables and herbs.
-Perfect for a weeknight meal.
+A hearty and comforting white bean soup made with cannellini beans, vegetables, and herbs.
+Perfect for a cozy meal.

 Prep : 10 Total : 25 minutes